Momentous Oy, Mannerheiminaukio 1 A, FI-00100 Helsinki, Finland

 - information related to the service, such as information on which client companies the controller has sent an overview of the candidate.

 Personal data retention period

 Data subjects’ personal data are retained for two (2) years from submitting the application or from the date of obtaining the subject’s permission to continue retaining the data.
 With the consent of the data subject, data may also be processed in connection with other possible recruitment assignments conducted for client companies.
-If necessary, data can be retained for a longer period than mentioned above to ensure or verify equality of treatment as necessary for compliance with a legal obligation.
-If a client company recruits a candidate, his/her data can be retained for a longer period of time.

 The personal data of the client organisation and its contact persons are retained for as long as is necessary for the purpose of their collection.
 Personal data are erased when the data necessary for managing the client relationship or marketing measures have become obsolete.